UtkarshKumar0906/Dragon_Ball_Sim/README.md

 Feel free to customize the character list and their attributes in the code.

 ## Contributing
 If you'd like to contribute to the project.
+Please feel free to fork the library and send a pull request.